Tonks89/RoboND-Kinematics-Project/writeup_template.md

 ```

+---
+## Project Implementation

+The previous analysis was implemented as a python script: **IK_server.py**.
+A script which calculates the joint trajectories corresponding to desired end-effector poses.
+The code is divided into two main sections: forward kinematics and inverse kinematics.

+* The forward kinematics section contains the implementation of PART 1 (Robot geometry and DH parameters) and PART 2 (Forward Kinematic Model (FKM)) of the previous analysis.
+* The inverse kinematics section contains the implementation of PART 3 (Inverse Kinematic Model (IKM)) of the previous analysis.

 To validate the results of this project the robot was tested in 10 pick and place operations (spawn locations 1-9, # was repeated).
 The results show that the robot is able to successfully pick and place the objects *#/10* times while following the desired end-effector trajectories.
 Click here, to see an example of a pick and place operation.

-However, there are a number of improvements that I still wish to implement:
+There are a number of improvements that I still wish to implement:

 * Reduce unecessary end-effector rotations: Although I check for large and uncessary angular displacements, the robot still exhibits some unecessary rotations, especially in the beginning.
 I will keep checking and improving this part of the code.
-* In 2/10 occasions the orientation of the robot did not reach the desired end-effector pose at the dropping site.
+* In 2/10 occasions the desired end-effector pose at the dropping site was not reached.
 I still need to determine the cause of this.
 I noticed in both occasions the code for checking large angular displacements was executed, so I'll try to determine if the error happens here or somewhere else.

 Other improvements I would like to make:
 * Optimize the code to make it faster